developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/api/simulscan/SimulScanReader/index.md

 product: EMDK For Xamarin
 productversion: '5.0'
 ---
-SimulScanReader class will represent and provides access to the physical Reader device.
+Represents and provides access to the physical reader device.

 **Type** - Java.Lang.Object